 College Algebra MAT 101

 Various; distance learning format.

 September 2018 - Present.

 Upon successful completion of this course, students will be able to: apply equations and inequalities, functions and graphs; polynomial and rational functions; exponential and logarithmic functions; use systems of equations and inequalities, matrices and determinants, conic sections, sequences, induction, and probability

 This 15-week course is comprised of study guides, required texts, quizzes and a final examination.
-The course includes a general introduction to algebra and includes topics such as equations, functions, graphs, exponential functions, and logarithms.
+Instruction includes a general introduction to algebra and includes topics such as equations, functions, graphs, exponential functions, and logarithms.
 Emphasis is placed equally on answering equations correctly and on applying various approaches and theories to solve equations.

-In the lower division baccalaureate/associate degree category, 3 semester hours in Algebra, Mathematics or as a general elective (8/18).
+In the lower division baccalaureate/associate degree category, 3 semester hours in Algebra, Mathematics, or as a general elective (8/18).